 NodeSource is a company dedicated in providing enterprise-grade Node support and they maintain a consistently-updated Node.js repositories for Linux distributions.

-First we need to add the NodeSource repository to our system.
-The current LTS version of Node.js is version 8.x.
-If you want to install version 10 just change
+The current LTS version of Node.js is version 10.x.
+If you want to install version 8 just change

-setup_10.x.
-Run the following command to add the yum repository:
+Run the following curl command to add the NodeSource yum repository to your system: